 My reading list seem to get bigger nearly every day.
 I have no idea if I’ll ever get to the end of it in this lifetime.
 I guess I’d have a much better chance of getting to the end of my reading list if I stopped purchasing books.

-Which I have to say is pretty much impossible.
-I get an email everyday from BookBud and there is always at least one free book that tempts me to get it.
-Then when my favourite authors have any of their books on off you can guarantee I’ll get it unless I already have it.
+Which I Have to say is pretty much impossible.
+I get an email everyday from BookBub and there is always at least one free book that tempts me to get it.
+Then when my favourite authors have any of their books on offer you can guarantee I’ll get it unless I already have it.

-I have bookshelves full of traditional books and they have a pride of place in my living room for all to see.
-I have some signed books which I’m also very proud of too.
+I have bookshelves full of traditional books and they have pride of place in my living room for all to see.
+I have an ever growing shelf just for my signed books too, which I’m also very proud of.

 Over the last decade I have been in bad health and this still hinders me now.
-So when it comes to the controversy of E books verses Traditional books I have to say that my Kindle has made a huge change to my reading.
-You’ll never see me go anywhere with out my Kindle.
+So when it comes to the controversy of eBooks verses traditional books.
+I have to say that my Kindle had made a huge change to my reading.
+You’ll never see me go anywhere without my Kindle.
 It’s like its permanently attached to my hands.

 I like the Kindle because I can make the print as large as I want, where with the traditional books its a set font.
 However this does not stop me from purchasing traditional books.
-Sometimes you will find that I’ve ordered the traditional book as well at the E book version, I will read the E book but the traditional will get a home on my bookshelf for all to see.
-That is the only downfall of the E book to me, you can’t have it on display.
+Sometimes you will find that I’ve ordered the traditional book as well as the eBook version.
+I will read the eBook and the traditional book will get a home on my bookshelf for all to see.
+That is the only downfall of the eBook to me, you can’t have it on display.

-If I read lots of books within the year it a big sign for me that I have spent many many nights not sleeping due to my M.E./CFS.
+If I read lots of books within the year its a big sign for me that I have spent many many nights not sleeping due to my M.E/CFS

 I am lucky that I can now read as I went for years not being able to read more than a sentence.
-I can’t read anything to heavy as my brain won’t take it in, so I stick to books that are quite easy to read.
+I can’t read anything to heavy as my brain won’t take it in, so I stick to books that are quiet easy to read.
 So no biography’s, autobiographical or non fiction.
-Which is such a shame as before I became ill I used to read quite intense and heavy books.
-That looked more like a tomb than a book.
+Which is such a shame as before I became ill I used to read quite intense and heavy books, that looked more like tombs than a book.